ShayanBordbar/ER_scripts/README.md

 # ER_scripts
-This repository contains scripts used in analysis of this paper: Integrative analysis of Estrogen Receptor mediated transcriptional program in breast cancer
+This repository contains scripts used in analysis of this paper: Mechanistic analysis of enhancer sequences in the Estrogen Receptor transcriptional program